Edge Magnetism in Colloidal MoS2 Triangular Nanoflakes: Results and discussion

 This size-dependent ground-state spin analysis of the \MS nanoflakes reveals a close competition among different magnetic orders.
 The total magnetic moment of the ground state varies non-monotonically with increasing nanoflake size, and this magnetic behavior is characterized by localized moments confined to specific edge atoms, which form non-trivial spatial arrangements.
 The presence of nearly degenerate magnetic configurations, with energy differences comparable with thermal energy at room temperature, suggests not only that the ground-state may fluctuate under specific thermodynamic conditions but also indicates a significant potential for tuning the magnetic order using external perturbations.
 For example, in the most stable ferrimagnetic configuration of r$_4$ flake at $T=0$, an external magnetic field could flip the orientation of the antiparallel spin, enabling a reversible magnetic transition.
 These possible controllable switching processes highlight the potential of these triangular nanoflakes as active components in spintronic devices, including spin filters and other applications exploiting tunable edge magnetism.

 The triangular \MS nanoflakes considered in our analysis are often synthesized as colloidal structures in solution.
-Although these techniques have been refined to the point of allowing controlled sample preparation\cite{BERTRAM2006,Huang2000}, irregular nanostructures, especially at the edge region, often emerge.
+Although this technique has been refined to allow controlled sample preparation~\cite{BERTRAM2006,Huang2000}, irregularities often emerge especially in the edge region.
 Likewise, H-passivation may be (locally) absent or replaced by other species.
 Given this variability, we examined the robustness of the effects discussed above -- namely, the presence of magnetic ground states and regular spin patterns formed by specific and spatially ordered edge Mo atoms -- against small structural edge distortions and the absence of H-passivation (see ESI, Figures S5 and S6 for details).

-While we found that the magnetic ordering persists even in the presence of small deviations from the equilateral nanoflake shape, in non-passivated \MS nanoflakes, a net magnetic moment appears even at the smallest sizes, comparable with r$_2$, with contributions from both Mo and S atoms.
-This evidence suggests that H-passivation plays a crucial role in stabilizing and regularizing edge magnetism.
+We found a persisting magnetic ordering even in the presence of small deviations from the equilateral nanoflake shape.
+This is an expected consequence of the polar discontinuity from which this effect originates~\cite{Gibertini2014,Gibertini2015}.
+This mechanism is electronic, not geometric: the magnetic moment is a response to the uncompensated electrostatic potential, which is primarily dictated by the long-range arrangement of the edge termination and the chemical environment (the S-H bond), and is hardly sensitive to small bond length or angle variations within the edge region.

+On the other hand, we noticed that H-passivation plays a critical role: it not only saturates the dangling bonds of S atoms but, importantly, introduces a specific charge environment that dictates the polarization direction, leading to spin localization on the Mo atoms near the edges~\cite{Gibertini2014}.
+Without H-passivation, the S-edges have a different polarization profile and behave like a closed 1D metallic wire~\cite{Bollinger2001}, suppressing the required charge localization required for the ordered and confined magnetism predicted for their passivated counterparts.

+Introducing S vacancies or removing Mo atoms from the non-magnetic core would introduce competing, extrinsic magnetic moments localized at the defect sites.
+Likewise, substituting Mo with transition metal dopants is expected to introduce strong, localized spins.
+In all cases, the resulting magnetic ground state would be a complex interplay between the intrinsic edge magnetism (arising from polar discontinuity) and these newly introduced localized moments, likely increasing the total magnetic moment and altering the nearly degenerate spin landscape.
+Given the complexity and variability of these scenarios, we postpone a dedicated investigation to future work.